-My teaching and learning portfolio covers all levels in German Studies at the OU and also cross-languages modules such as Exploring languages and cultures.
-As a Higher Education teacher , I aim to raise learners’ awareness of the potential of language, their own and those there are studying.
-I also foreground perspectives that shape learners experience through language, such as multilingual identities, and intercultural professional/communicative competence.
+My teaching and learning portfolio has covered all levels in German Studies at the OU and also cross-languages modules such as Exploring languages and cultures.
+As a Higher Education teacher, I aim to raise learners’ awareness of the potential of language, their own and those they are studying.
+I also foreground perspectives that shape learners experience through language, such as multilingual identities, and intercultural professional and communicative competence.
 The skills-content divide in Language Studies is rarely in service of students needs and I consider my courses and materials to provide a bridge for students to cross that divide and overcome the limitations that stem from it.
-Teaching economy is rapidly becoming a major factor in learning design and I have led or contributed substantially to initiatives that deliver quality and authentic studying in sustainable ways.
-I have also contributed extensively to the innovation of pedagogy, production and delivery of audio visual learning materials online.
+Teaching economy is rapidly becoming a major factor in learning design and I have led or contributed substantially to initiatives that deliver quality and authentic study experiences in sustainable ways.
+I have also contributed extensively to the innovation of pedagogy, production and delivery of audio-visual learning materials online.

-I run workshops on public speaking to encourage participants to take a stance, show up and, with their actions, begin to shape the world within their reach.
+I run workshops on public speaking to business leaders encouraging participants to take a stance, show up and, with their actions, begin to shape the world within their reach.
 As Speaker Curation Director for TEDxCoventGardenWomen 2016 and 2017 and TEDx speaker coach, I support people to find and develop their voice and presence for their ‘ideas worth sharing’.

 In a public talk in 2015 I’ve come full circle and addressed my early professional life as a sound man and editor in German public radio and television.
 “Learning to love the sound of languages” explores the acoustic impact and immediate connection with the sound of other languages when we come into contact with them (https://www.youtube.com/watch?v=ebV0YTD0lKg).